How to Start a Food Van Business in the UK

 Each asset you own, especially vehicles, will need to be depreciated over the course of their life.

-I know that this is a viable rate and length of time as my Brixx plan will show if I can make the sales to cover this or not.
+We know that this is a viable rate and length of time as our Brixx plan will show if we can make the sales to cover this or not.

 Section 5: Assets

-You need to remember all the other little costs that come with starting and running your business, marketing and branding costs, utilities, insurance, you name it, it goes in your plan.
+You need to remember all the other little costs that come with starting and running your business.
+Anything you can think of (marketing and branding costs, utilities, insurance, etc) has to go in your plan.

 One off costs

-I’ll pop these into my financial plan and then we are nearly done!
+We can pop these into our financial plan and then we are nearly done!

-This is what my cash flow report look like for the first 3 months:
+This is what the food van cash flow report look like for the first 3 months:

 Where you go next with your business is up to you.